 5. Nicolas-Théodore de Saussure

-In the early 1800s Nicolas-Théodore de Saussure demonstrated that although plants need carbon dioxide, the growth of the plants need the contribution of water.
+In the early 1800s Nicolas-Théodore de Saussure demonstrated that, although plants need carbon dioxide, the growth of the plants needs the contribution of water more than anything.

 6. Julius Robert Mayer

 In the 1840s Julius Robert Mayer, a German physician and physicist stated that energy can be neither created nor destroyed.
 This is known as the first law of thermodynamics.
 He proposed that plants convert light energy into chemical energy.
-From 1862-64 Julius Sachs investigated how starch is produced under the influence of light and in relation to chlorophyll.
+From 1862-64 Julius Sachs investigated the way starch is produced under the influence of light with the help of chlorophyll.